99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Kinesis Data Analytics:
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/fb8c6601-9e33-4380-b85e-e160cb48ef3d">

-  analyze data Streams for SQL, fully managed.!!
+  analyze data Streams for SQL, fully managed.
   It can read either from KDS or KDF, and apply SQL statements to perform real-time analytics + can add s3 to join data
   it can then send the data to KDS (that can do real-time processing of the data) or KDF ( that can send it to S3, Redshift, other)